neo250376/GPU-CPU-auto-install/README.md

 ./Install_GPU+CPU_user.sh

+You will then be prompted for information such as pool address (must be http://address format), wallet address, worker name, threads and batch size

 If you wish to automatically setup a GCP instance, then copy the raw data from Install_GPU+CPU_auto.sh and paste it into the GCP automation box when creating your VM.

 After installing, whether using your own computer or a VM you can access the GPU miner by using the following commands -